5 Tips to Manage Your Request for Proposal Content Library

 By internally communicating updates about the changes you’re making to the library, you ensure visibility across the team so everyone can find content quickly and efficiently.
 It also ensures that there is consistency of responses, since your team is not re-creating content that already exists.
 Sarah and her team make it a point to communicate content updates in their weekly team meetings and their 1:1’s.
 This way, the are always on top of the improvements their team is making to their Loopio library.

-It can be very tempting to add everything that you work on into your Library – after all you’ve spent a lot of time creating it!
+It can be very tempting for a proposal manager add everything that you work on into your Library – after all you’ve spent a lot of time creating it.
 Remember: bad data in, bad data out.
 Sometimes it’s difficult to make the decision of what to add back into your library.

 A good first question to ask when trying to evaluate whether the content should be added back into your library is to determine whether all or parts of it can be applied to another client.
 If it doesn’t meet that criteria, it’s safe to leave it out.